canonical/phone-docs/en/scopes/tutorials/write-a-xml-scope-in-cpp.md

 required and adapting it to another service exposing a XML API will be fairly simple.

-**Note:** This tutorial should work for Ubuntu 14.04 and later versions.
+**Note**: This tutorial should work for Ubuntu 14.04 and later versions.
 If you are using 14.04, you will need [an emulator or a device](/apps/sdk/tutorials/running-apps-from-the-sdk/).
 If you want to use the desktop scopes layout tool, you will need at least Ubuntu 14.10.

 ## SDK setup